-- "Holdings" means WMG Holdings Corp., a Delaware corporation, and a direct wholly owned subsidiary of WMG. - "Merger" means the merger, dated July 20, 2011, of Airplanes Merger Sub, Inc. with and into WMG with WMG surviving as an indirect wholly owned subsidiary of Access, pursuant to the Agreement and Plan of Merger dated as of May 6, 2011, by and among WMG, AI Entertainment Holdings LLC (formerly Airplanes Music LLC), an affiliate of Access, and Airplanes Merger Sub, Inc. - "Revolving Credit Agreement" means the revolving credit agreement, dated as of January 31, 2018, as amended or supplemented, among Acquisition Corp., Credit Suisse AG, as administrative agent, and the other financial institutions and lenders from time to time party thereto. - "Secured Notes" means, collectively, the 5.000% Senior Secured Notes due 2023 (the "5.000% Secured Notes"), the 4.125% Senior Secured Notes due 2024 (the "4.125% Secured Notes"), the 4.875% Senior Secured Notes due 2024 (the "4.875% Secured Notes") and the 3.625% Senior Secured Notes due 2026 (the "3.625% Secured Notes"). - "Secured Notes Indenture" means the Indenture, dated as of November 1, 2012 (the "Senior Secured Base Indenture"), among Acquisition Corp., the guarantors party thereto, Credit Suisse AG, as Notes Authorized Agent and Collateral Agent, and Wells Fargo Bank, National Association, as trustee (the "Trustee"), as supplemented by the Fifth Supplemental Indenture, dated as of July 27, 2016 (the "5.000% Supplemental Indenture"), as supplemented by the Sixth Supplemental Indenture, dated as of October 18, 2016 (the "4.875% Supplemental Indenture"), as supplemented by the Seventh Supplemental Indenture, dated as of October 18, 2016 (the "4.125% Supplemental Indenture"), as supplemented by the Eighth Supplemental Indenture, dated as of October 9, 2018 (the "3.625% Supplemental Indenture"), and as supplemented by the Ninth Supplemental Indenture, dated as of April 30, 2019 (the "Additional 3.625% Supplemental Indenture"), in each case, among Acquisition Corp., the guarantors party thereto and the Trustee. - "selling stockholders" means (i) Altep 2012 L.P., WMG Management Holdings, LLC, AI Entertainment Holdings LLC and AI Entertainment Management, LLC (together, the "Firm Selling Stockholders") and (ii)(a) one or more series of Blavatnik Family Foundation LLC ("BFFLLC"), to the extent that one or more such series receives a contribution of shares of Class B common stock in connection with this offering from Access Industries, LLC and is authorized by its member(s) to sell shares of Class A common stock in this offering (such shares, together with the shares of Class A common stock in clause (ii)(a), "Contingent Sale Shares") and (c)(1) either or both of Access Industries, LLC and AI Entertainment Holdings LLC, to the extent any series of BFFLLC does not receive a contribution of shares of Class B common stock from Access Industries, LLC or any series of BFFLLC does not sell all of its Contingent Sale Shares and (2) AI Entertainment Holdings LLC, to the extent that any stockholder named in clause (ii)(b) does not sell all of its Contingent Sale Shares. - "Senior Credit Facilities" means the Senior Term Loan Facility (as defined in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition and Liquidity-Liquidity-Senior Term Loan Facility") together with the Revolving Credit Facility (as defined in "Management's Discussion and Analysis of Financial Condition and Results of Operations- Financial Condition and Liquidity-Liquidity-Revolving Credit Facility"). - "Senior Notes Indenture" means the Indenture, dated as of April 9, 2014 (the "Senior Notes Base Indenture"), among Acquisition Corp., the guarantors party thereto and the Trustee, as supplemented by the Fifth Supplemental Indenture thereto, dated as of March 14, 2018 (the "Senior Notes Supplemental Indenture"), among Acquisition Corp., the guarantors party thereto and the Trustee. - "Senior Term Loan Credit Agreement" means the credit agreement, dated November 1, 2012, as amended or supplemented, among Acquisition Corp., Credit Suisse AG, as administrative agent and collateral agent, and the other financial institutions and lenders from time to time party thereto.

-- "Warner Music Group" or "WMG" means Warner Music Group Corp., a Delaware corporation, without its consolidated subsidiaries. - "we," "us," "our" and the "Company" mean Warner Music Group Corp. and its consolidated subsidiaries, unless the context refers only to Warner Music Group Corp. as a corporate entity.
+- "Holdings" means WMG Holdings Corp., a Delaware corporation, and a direct wholly owned subsidiary of WMG. - "Merger" means the merger, dated July 20, 2011, of Airplanes Merger Sub, Inc. with and into WMG with WMG surviving as an indirect wholly owned subsidiary of Access, pursuant to the Agreement and Plan of Merger dated as of May 6, 2011, by and among WMG, AI Entertainment Holdings LLC (formerly Airplanes Music LLC), an affiliate of Access, and Airplanes Merger Sub, Inc. - "Revolving Credit Agreement" means the revolving credit agreement, dated as of January 31, 2018, as amended or supplemented, among Acquisition Corp., Credit Suisse AG, as administrative agent, and the other financial institutions and lenders from time to time party thereto. - "Secured Notes" means, collectively, the 5.000% Senior Secured Notes due 2023 (the "5.000% Secured Notes"), the 4.125% Senior Secured Notes due 2024 (the "4.125% Secured Notes"), the 4.875% Senior Secured Notes due 2024 (the "4.875% Secured Notes") and the 3.625% Senior Secured Notes due 2026 (the "3.625% Secured Notes"). - "Secured Notes Indenture" means the Indenture, dated as of November 1, 2012 (the "Senior Secured Base Indenture"), among Acquisition Corp., the guarantors party thereto, Credit Suisse AG, as Notes Authorized Agent and Collateral Agent, and Wells Fargo Bank, National Association, as trustee (the "Trustee"), as supplemented by the Fifth Supplemental Indenture, dated as of July 27, 2016 (the "5.000% Supplemental Indenture"), as supplemented by the Sixth Supplemental Indenture, dated as of October 18, 2016 (the "4.875% Supplemental Indenture"), as supplemented by the Seventh Supplemental Indenture, dated as of October 18, 2016 (the "4.125% Supplemental Indenture"), and as supplemented by the Eighth Supplemental Indenture, dated as of October 9, 2018 (the "3.625% Supplemental Indenture"), and as supplemented by the Ninth Supplemental Indenture, dated as of April 30, 2019 (the "Additional 3.625% Supplemental Indenture"), in each case, among Acquisition Corp., the guarantors party thereto and the Trustee. - "selling stockholders" means Altep 2012 L.P., WMG Management Holdings, LLC, AI Entertainment Holdings LLC, AI Entertainment Management, LLC, and Blavatnik Family Foundation LLC Series A-E ("BFFLLC"). - "Senior Credit Facilities" means the Senior Term Loan Facility (as defined in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition and Liquidity-Liquidity-Senior Term Loan Facility") together with the Revolving Credit Facility (as defined in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition and Liquidity-Liquidity-Revolving Credit Facility"). - "Senior Notes Indenture" means the Indenture, dated as of April 9, 2014 (the "Senior Notes Base Indenture"), among Acquisition Corp., the guarantors party thereto and the Trustee, as supplemented by the Fifth Supplemental Indenture thereto, dated as of March 14, 2018 (the "Senior Notes Supplemental Indenture"), among Acquisition Corp., the guarantors party thereto and the Trustee. - "Senior Term Loan Credit Agreement" means the credit agreement, dated November 1, 2012, as amended or supplemented, among Acquisition Corp., Credit Suisse AG, as administrative agent and collateral agent, and the other financial institutions and lenders from time to time party thereto. - "Warner Music Group" or "WMG" means Warner Music Group Corp., a Delaware corporation, without its consolidated subsidiaries. - "we," "us," "our" and the "Company" mean Warner Music Group Corp. and its consolidated subsidiaries, unless the context refers only to Warner Music Group Corp. as a corporate entity.